top of page

 Recertification Essentials

-SRLs need recert every 5 years by a height safety inspector; harnesses retire after 5-10 years of exposure or any fall.
+SRLs need recertification every 5 years by a height safety inspector; harnesses are retired after 5-10 years of exposure or after any fall.
 Post-incident, send for professional certification.
 Download a checklist, inspect pre-use, and stay alive up there.
 Next, we'll walk through the full step-by-step process.

 Who Qualifies as a Competent Inspector

-Hey mates, when it comes to your fall protection safety harness inspection checklist, only a competent inspector can spot those sneaky issues that could save a life.
+When it comes to your fall protection safety harness inspection checklist, only a competent inspector can spot those sneaky issues that could save a life.
 Under AS/NZS 1891.4:2025, that's someone with solid training, hands-on experience, and knowledge of WA's Work Health and Safety (Mines) Regulations 2022.
-Think beyond basics: they need to grasp risk assessments, equipment fitting, and local hazards like mining dust or coastal corrosion.
+Think beyond the basics: they need to grasp risk assessments, equipment fitting, and local hazards such as recognised dust or coastal corrosion.

 Training Required

-Start with a Nationally Recognised Working at Heights course (RIIWHS204E) from a registered training organisation.
+Start with a National Organisation's Working at Heights course (RIIWHS204E) from a registered training organisation.
 These cover AS/NZS 1891 standards for harness selection, use, and maintenance.
 In Perth, hands-on sessions build real skills for tower techs and industrial workers.

 Frequency Guidelines

 Users do quick pre-use checks daily.
-Competent folks handle detailed 6-monthly inspections, logging everything.
+Competent folks handle detailed 6-monthly inspections and log everything.
 Go annual professional reviews, or ramp up monthly in WA's harsh mining spots with UV, chemicals, and abrasion.
 Post-fall?
 Immediate pro check before reuse.

 Key Skills